pyqtgraph/pyqtgraph/README.md

   * PyQt 4.7+ or PySide
   * python 2.6, 2.7, or 3.x
-  * numpy, scipy
+  * NumPy
-  * For 3D graphics: pyopengl
+  * For 3D graphics: pyopengl and qt-opengl
   * Known to run on Windows, Linux, and Mac.

 Support